Urvashi1903/useStatePractice/README.md

-function of increasing and decreasing
+function of increasing and decreasing by 1 by the use of useState